Do you see people as objects? A tale about primitive and non-primitive data types.

 In javascript, Objects are mutable hence we can modify their values(key-value pairs) even if they are assigned as const variables.
 However, unlike objects, primitive data types are immutable, which means we can not modify them.

-We get the output of our question as false because, in JS, non-primitive data types always refer to address instead of values they hold.
+because, in JS, non-primitive data types always refer to address instead of values they hold.
 So in the case of our question, people and person both hold a reference to the address, which in both is different, as a result, when compared, they give output as false.

 That was it for today.
 If you've read till last, you are awesome :)